 It's easy to work up an appetite on campus, so we invite you to take a break and enjoy a meal while you're here.
 No matter what you're in the mood for, our campus eateries offer something that's sure to hit the spot.

-These "all you care to eat" dining halls offer everything from home-style favorites to made-to-order sandwiches and burgers.
+We have 2 "all you care to eat" dining halls offer everything from home-style favorites to made-to-order sandwiches and burgers.
+We also have 1021 Food Hall with 9 locations inside that allows guests to take their food to go.

 - Fulbright Dining at the Northwest Quad